Orpheus29/cars-showcase/README.md

 The website aims to provide an immersive experience for users interested in exploring various car models.

+This page lets you browse a car catalogue provided by the "Cars by API-Ninjas" API from RapidAPI.
+The project is based on a tutorial from [Javascript Mastery](https://www.youtube.com/@javascriptmastery).

 <h3><span style="color: red">Features:</span></h3>

 **Hero Section:** The website features a visually stunning hero section that immediately grabs the attention of visitors, showcasing the most captivating cars in a captivating manner.